patrick-crawford/WEB422-Backup/notes/react-components-1.md

 Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.

-For example, we can extend our "Hello" component to accept one or more "props" by including the "props" parameter to our function definition and acccessing each named "prop" as an attribute using the same name, ie:
+For example, we can extend our "Hello" component to accept one or more "props" by including the "props" parameter to our function definition and accessing each named "prop" as an attribute using the same name, ie:

 ```jsx
 function Hello(props) {